-Old habits die hard, but using putts per round instead of strokes gained putting is like driving a horse and buggy when a car is parked out front.Professor Mark Broadie, PGA Tour ‘Strokes Gained’ stats guru and author of ‘Every Shot Counts’
+Old habits die hard, but using putts per round instead of strokes gained putting is like driving a horse and buggy when a car is parked out front.Professor Mark Broadie, PGA Tour ‘Strokes Gained’ stats guru and author of ‘Every Shot Counts’ (Amazon link)

 Not only are they frequently very quick to blame their putter, the greens, the greenkeeper or anyone else apart from themselves for their current putting woes but they also typically are not using the right metrics to judge their putting performance.

 Measuring the number of putts per round is the statistic most amateur golfers use to assess their putting performance.
 And there is a good reason for this.
 It’s the easiest putting stat to measure.